julius-heitkoetter/deception/README.md

 ### Create a python environment

-Create a python environemtn with the correct packages, as specified in `requirements.txt` and python3.10.
+Create a python environment with the correct packages, as specified in `requirements.txt` and python3.10.

 One recommended way to do this is to first create a conda environment and activate it